6ooflames/F4RefToBlender/README.md

 Then, in Bethsoft's Creation Kit, export the object data table which contains the editorID and internal file path.
 After that, choose an exterior or interior cell and export it's reference data.

-In Blender, import the python script, and adjust the 3 file path strings to match yours.
+Install this Blender addon: https://github.com/BadDogSkyrim/PyNifly In Blender, import the python script into the text editor, and adjust the 3 file path strings to match yours.
+Execute the script.
+Blender will lock up, but you can monitor the progress in the seperate terminal window.